google_counter

 Curriculum vitae

 Prof. Dr. med.
-Alexander Heinzel has been the Head Physician of the Department of Nuclear Medicine at the University Hospital Halle (Saale) since October 1, 2022.
-Prior to that, he worked as a Senior Physician in the Department of Nuclear Medicine at the University Hospital RWTH Aachen.
+Alexander Heinzel has been Head Physician of the Department of Nuclear Medicine at the University Hospital Halle (Saale) since October 1, 2022.
+Previously, he was a Senior Physician in the Department of Nuclear Medicine at the University Hospital RWTH Aachen.

-Prof. Heinzel has been actively involved in teaching activities for many years and received his Master of Medical Education (MME) in 2020.
-Since 2019, he has also been a Member of the Continuing Education Committee of the German Society of Nuclear Medicine (DGN).
-In 2020, he was appointed as an Expert at the Institute for Medical and Pharmaceutical Proficiency (IMPP).
+Prof. Heinzel has been actively involved in teaching for many years and received his Master of Medical Education (MME) in 2020.
+He has also been a Member of the Continuing Education Committee of the German Society for Nuclear Medicine (DGN) since 2019.
+He was appointed as an Expert of the Institute for Medical and Pharmaceutical Trials (IMPP) in 2020.

-Prof. Alexander Heinzel graduated from the Heinrich Heine University Duesseldorf and the University of Nantes (France).
-In 2011, he underwent habilitation at Heinrich Heine University Duesseldorf.
-Since 2020, Dr. med.
-Heinzel has held the position of Extraordinary Professor for Nuclear Medicine at the RWTH Aachen University.
+Prof. Alexander Heinzel studied medicine at the Heinrich Heine University Duesseldorf, Germany, and Nantes University, France.
+He completed his habilitation at the Heinrich Heine University Duesseldorf in 2011.
+Since 2020, Dr. Heinzel has held the position of Extraordinary Professor for Nuclear Medicine at the RWTH Aachen University.

 About hospital

-According to the prestigious Focus magazine, the University Hospital Halle (Saale) ranks among the top German medical facilities!
+According to the prestigious Focus magazine, the University Hospital Halle (Saale) is one of the best medical institutions in Germany!

-The history of the hospital has more than 300 years, and during this time it managed to earn an excellent reputation not only in Germany, but throughout the world.
-The hospital positions itself as a specialized medical facility for the treatment of very severe and rare diseases and injuries.
-It provides medical care for patients of all age groups in accordance with the very latest scientific achievements.
-It is worth noting that the hospital is characterized by its successful research activities, especially in the field of cardiovascular diseases and oncopathology.
-The specialists of these fields have made a significant contribution to the development of new diagnostic methods and therapeutic approaches.
+The history of the hospital goes back more than 300 years, and during this time it has managed to gain an excellent reputation not only in Germany, but also throughout the world.
+The hospital positions itself as a specialized healthcare facility for the treatment of severe and rare diseases and injuries.
+The hospital provides medical care to patients of all ages in compliance with the latest scientific achievements.
+The hospital is distinguished by successful research activities, especially in the field of cardiovascular diseases and oncopathologies – the specialists in these areas have made significant contributions to the development of the very latest diagnostic methods and therapeutic approaches.

-Some structural units of the hospital deserve special attention.
-For example, the Central Department of Emergency Medical Care (the largest in Saxony-Anhalt), modern dental rooms, the Perinatal Center and the Transplant Center with a history of more than 40 years.
+Some of the hospital's structural units deserve special attention.
+For example, the Central Emergency Department (the largest in Saxony-Anhalt), modern dental clinics, the Perinatal Center, and the Transplant Center, which has a history of more than 40 years.
+The Transplant Center performs more than 40 kidney transplants annually, most of them from living donors.

 Accommodation in hospital